 If your child has asthma, you need an emergency action plan, even if their symptoms are usually mild.

 If your child has a severe asthma attack:

 While waiting for the ambulance to arrive, give your child puffs from the inhaler through the spacer as described above.
 Wait 4 minutes and do it again.
 Repeat this until the ambulance arrives.

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: March 2021
+Last reviewed: April 2023